AbuTalha3/Portfolio-Setup/README.md

 # 📖 Portfolio-Setup <a name="about-project"></a>

-This is the first technical Microverse project it tests more on Git, GitHub, GitHub Workflow and Linters.
+This is the mobile size web page project, it tests more on Git, GitHub, GitHub Workflow and Linters.

 *[Portfolio-Setup]* is a HTML CSS project